When People of Color Have Sleep Apnea

 Researchers continue to connect the dots between OSA risk and race.
 Meanwhile, BIPOC continue to live with undiagnosed, undertreated, or untreated OSA.

-Unfortunately, the longer they go without addressing their sleep-breathing problems, the more they’re likely to develop 4 of the most common chronic conditions facing our non-white communities:
+Unfortunately, the longer they go without addressing their sleep-breathing problems, the more they’re likely to develop 4 of the most common chronic conditions facing non-white US communities:

 Pathway to overcome racial and ethnic disparity for people with OSA

 Resolving racial and ethnic discrimination at multiple levels may lead to more and better healthcare interventions, truly improving the lives of BIPOC either living with untreated OSA or courting a higher risk for it.

 Research that gathers better and more data through an intersectional approach could bring more inclusive results that can inspire better treatment and prevention options in the future.1

 The Centers for Disease Control and Prevention recognizes the serious impact racism has on public health.
 It joins many organizations, institutions, and agencies in seeking improved access to healthcare for BIPOC, which could include the following:14